BeheraAnirudh/CAD-Tool-for-STA-using-TCL-Tk-C/README.md

 After exicuting the given inputs i got, Arrival time, Required time, Slack value with respect to their nodes which are then shown in the GUI window.
 Screenshorts are attached for reference.

-# TCL/TK IDE and C-program IDE is required for exicution.
+# TCL/TK IDE and C-program IDE is required for execution.

 Encouraged to use this work for self education but unethical practices like, copy or spreding this work is strictly not allowed.